 If you’ve determined that desk sharing policies align with your organization’s goals, then adopting a desk booking strategy could be the right fit for your company.
 Now it’s time to find out how to implement such a strategy across your organization and what it takes to make it successful.

 Two of the most common desk sharing strategies today are hot desking and office hoteling.
-While similar, the two differ in that office hoteling allows employees to reserve a desk for a set amount of time, while hot desking allocates seats to employees as they are required.
+While similar, the two differ in that office hoteling allows employees to reserve a desk for a set amount of time, while hot desking allocates seats to employees as they are required, eliminating the need for everyone to have a permanent desk.
 If your company is considering implementing either of these strategies, you will first need to explore whether your organization is truly suited to a flexible office program.
 Signs that this option could be the right fit for your company include:

 - You employ a largely mobile workforce